SimonTC/odrive-context-scripts/README.md

 alias odrive='python "$HOME/.odrive-agent/bin/odrive.py"'
 Now just use odrive <command> when issuing odrive commands

-## Add right click commands
+## Add context menu
 Source: https://help.ubuntu.com/community/NautilusScriptsHowto
 1. copy odrive_scripts.py to the odrive installation folder (~/.odrive-agent)
 2. copy the scripts folder to ~/.local/share/nautilus/scripts/
 3. make all the scripts executable by either right-clicking each script and select 'Properties → Permissions → Allow executing file as program' or use the following command in the terminal: chmod +x <name-of-script>
-4. You might need to open the scripts folder before the scripts become active as part of the right-click menu
+4. You might need to open the scripts folder before the scripts become active as part of the context menu

+# Logging
+Currently a very basic logging feature is implemented where the output of a script is written to "$HOME/.odrive-agent/log/scripts.log.
+The log is overwritten each time a script is called and it does not capture all errors such as trying to unsync a folder when the user is not a premium user or when using one of the scripts on a file/folder that is not inside an odrive mount